philanderson888/course-notes/cyber/README.md

 Search for any problems identified in the scan.
 Try and match against any known vulnerabilities (CVE).
 If so, do you find any active exploits which could target this vulnerability?

-### snort

-Set 'SOURCE' and 'DESTINATION' mirror modes for source router and destination detector machines

 ### securityonion